-LAS VEGAS -- Big V's first shipping foray into 4K, or Ultra High Definition, the P promises to bring all those extra pixels at a price -- as of yet undisclosed -- that challenges the Samsungs, LGs and Sonys of the world.
-It will be available in 70, 65, 60, 55 and 50 inches.
+Big V's first shipping foray into 4K, or Ultra High Definition, the P-Series brings all those extra pixels at a price that challenges the Samsungs, LGs and Sonys of the world.

-Its best feature has nothing to do with resolution, however, and everything to do with contrast, a much more important determinant of picture quality.
-The P has an actual full-array local dimming LED backlight -- our favorite kind, with 64 dimmable zones.
-It's the same type of backlight found on the highest-end TVs released this year at CES, and if executed correctly, could make the P one of the best-performing 4K TVs on the market.
-That, combined with Vizio's traditionally aggressive pricing, is a tasty prospect.
+The P's best feature has nothing to do with resolution, however, and everything to do with contrast, a much more important determinant of picture quality.
+Alone among the 4K TVs on the market at affordable prices, the P has an actual full-array local dimming LED backlight -- our favorite LCD picture quality augmentation

 Vizio also notes some impressive processing specs.
 A "motion rate of 960" might be inflated, but even so the TV should bust blur well.
 A quad-core GPU and dual-core CPU power image and graphics processing as well as Smart TV.
 A pair of dedicated engines handle up-conversion, detail enhancement and gamma control, while simultaneously reducing noise and artifacts.
-The TV can even display games at 120 frames-per-second, and film at both 24 and 48 FPS.
+The TV can even display games in 1080p at 120 frames-per-second (a feature main of interest to PC gamers), and film at both 24 and 48 FPS.
 Now if only New Line would release a compatible HFR version of "The Hobbit."

-Connectivity includes five HDMI inputs, all blessed with HDMI 2.0 and HDCP 2.2 compliance.
-The requisite HEVC decoding, hardware-based, is also on-board for efficient 4K streaming from so-enabled apps like Netflix and Amazon Instant Video.
-Like Vizio's other 4K TVs, it also supports 802.11ac Wi-Fi, with "dual-band MIMO support for UHD streaming."
+The requisite HEVC decoding, hardware-based, is also on-board for efficient 4K streaming from so-enabled apps like Netflix and, coming soon, Amazon Instant Video and UltraFlix, a new 4K streaming service that launched today.
+It supports 802.11ac Wi-Fi, with "dual-band MIMO support for UHD streaming."